Blog

 • After having a conversation with them

-• Between contests when they are waiting to judge again (be sure to check for their dance shoes)
+• Between contests when they are waiting to judge again (be sure to check for to see if they are wearing dance shoes)

 Bottom Line: